-Know the best times to go shopping at the supermarket with this handy app that shares queue times as well as available stock levels.
+Know the best times to go shopping with this handy supermarket queue checker app that shares wait times as well as available stock levels.

 Queuing at the supermarket checkout used to be one thing which was a bugbear with some people.